 The Thesis Committee consists of three persons, including the thesis advisor.
-The thesis advisor must be a full-time faculty member in the Department of Psychology.
+The thesis advisor must be a full-time faculty member in the Industrial and Organizational Psychology program in the Department of Psychology.
 At least one of the other two members must also be full-time faculty in the Department of Psychology.
 The task of this group is to provide advice and consultation at all stages of the thesis, particularly in the development of the proposal.
 The point at which this committee is formed is left to the discretion of the thesis advisor.